The Bukhman International Booker Prize is awarded annually for a single book, translated into English and published in the UK or Ireland

 In 2015, after the rules of the original Booker Prize expanded to allow writers of any nationality to enter – as long as their books were written in English and published in the UK – the International Prize evolved to become the mirror image of the English-language prize.
 Since then it has been awarded annually for a single book, written in another language and translated into English.

-The Man Group continued to sponsor both prizes until 2019, when Crankstart became the funder, and the prize names reverted to the familiar ‘Booker’ name alone.
+The Man Group continued to sponsor both prizes until 2019, when Crankstart became the funder, and the prize names reverted to the ‘Booker’ name alone.

 Novels and collections of short stories are both eligible.